shsagir/play-area-sync/docs/logging-pro.md

 ---

-You are developing your App and see the white screen of death.
+You are developing your App and see the "white screen of death".
 You are getting a 5xx error and don't know why.
 You write debug logs and need them to trace a problem.

 ## Log file access